Dr Adam Toon

 Byrne House FF14

-Director of Postgraduate Taught Programmes
+Coordinator of Postgraduate Taught Programmes

-Programme Director for MA Philosophy
+Programme Coordinator for MA Philosophy

 I work in philosophy of science and philosophy of mind, especially on topics that relate these two fields.
 I am also interested in the sociology of scientific knowledge.